KmolYuan/python-solvespace/README.md

 Project-files
 =================

-Put those files into a same folder (Or you can just use them):
+Put these files into a same folder (Or you can just use them):

 ````
 solvespace/exposed/_slvs.pyd